 “David’s sharp intelligence and keen insight into the parties’ concerns led to a resolution of what appeared to be an irreconcilable dispute between distrustful entities.“

-David M. Brodsky, the principal of Brodsky ADR LLC, arbitrates and mediates complex business disputes, including M&A, intellectual property, insurance coverage, valuation, employment and compensation disputes, as well as professional (legal and auditing) malpractice.
+David M. Brodsky, the principal of Brodsky ADR LLC, arbitrates and mediates complex business disputes, including M&A, insurance coverage, intellectual property, employment and compensation disputes, and professional (legal and auditing) malpractice.
 He brings to his practice more than five decades of experience as a general counsel, federal prosecutor, private litigator, and professional neutral.
-Recognized as an outstanding trial lawyer by his peers when he was in private practice by being elected as a Fellow of the American College of Trial Lawyers, he has recently received recognition by his peers in the ADR world as an outstanding arbitrator when elected as a Fellow of the College of Commercial Arbitrators.
-He is a member of the National Commercial Panel of the American Arbitration Association, and was just named as a Distinguished Neutral on the Dispute Prevention, Hedge Funds, Banking and Financial Services, and General Counsel Panels of the International Institute for Conflict Prevention and Resolution (CPR), dealing with business issues arising out of the COVID-19 crisis.
-He is also a member of CPR’s Council.
-He is also a member of the National Academy of Distinguished Neutrals and of the New York Academy of Mediators and Arbitrators, and a Fellow of the American College of e-Neutrals and member of the Academy of Court-Appointed Masters.
+Recognized as an outstanding trial lawyer by his peers when he was in private practice by being elected as a Fellow of the American College of Trial Lawyers, he has more recently received recognition by his peers in the ADR world as an outstanding arbitrator when elected as a Fellow of the College of Commercial Arbitrators.
+He is a member of the National Commercial Panel of the American Arbitration Association, a Distinguished Neutral on the Dispute Prevention, Hedge Funds, Banking and Financial Services, and General Counsel Panels of the International Institute for Conflict Prevention and Resolution (CPR), and is a member of CPR’s Council.
+He is also a member of the National Academy of Distinguished Neutrals and of the New York Academy of Mediators and Arbitrators, a Fellow of the American College of e-Neutrals and member of the Academy of Court-Appointed Masters.

 As a mediator, David engages in intense pre-mediation preparation, including individual pre-mediation caucus sessions with counsel and parties, building the trust necessary to overcome obstacles to resolution.
 Thus informed, he then tailors the actual mediation sessions to the specific needs of the matter that he has identified in the pre-mediation process, diplomatically but persistently guiding the parties to mutually acceptable settlements.